michaelpratt21/github-summary/README.md

 See [examples/crontab.example](examples/crontab.example) for a complete example.

+⚠️ If your macbook is asleep at the scheduled cron job time, the job will be skipped.
+You have 2 options to help:

+1. Use `launchd` instead of cron, as it will run any missed jobs as soon as the macbook wakes up from user input.
+2. Use the following command to force the laptop to wakeup every day right before the cron job: `sudo pmset repeat wakeorpoweron MTWRFSU 05:55:00`

 ## Report Sections

 When you include the `github_username` option, your report will include these additional sections: